BitBoxSwiss/bitbox-base/docs/applications/electrs.md

 ## electrs

 electrs is an Electrum Server implementation in Rust, with the project information and source code available on GitHub ([romanz/electrs](https://github.com/romanz/electrs)).
-It uses Bitcoin Core as a data source and builds its own set of indexes to server Bitcoin transaction data to Electrum clients, like our BitBox App.
+It uses Bitcoin Core as a data source and builds its own set of indexes to server Bitcoin transaction data to Electrum clients, like our BitBoxApp.

 ### Building from source or pre-compiled binary